gsr-ee/BNN-PYNQ/README.md

 3. Set the XILINX_BNN_ROOT environment variable to `<clone_path>/BNN_PYNQ/bnn/src/`
 4. Launch the shell script make-hw.sh with passing parameters for target network, target platform and mode, with the command `./make-hw.sh {network} {platform} {mode}` where:
 	- network can be cnvW1A1, cnvW1A2, cnvW2A2 or lfcW1A1, lfcW1A2;
-	- platform can be pynqZ1-Z2 or ultra96;
+	- platform can be pynqZ1-Z2, zedboard or ultra96;
 	- mode can be `h` to launch Vivado HLS synthesis, `b` to launch the Vivado project (needs HLS synthesis results), `a` to launch both;
 5. The results will be visible in `clone_path/BNN_PYNQ/bnn/src/network/output/` that is organized as follows:
 	- bitstream: contains the generated bitstream(s);